Peirson Center for Children

 Organic Acid Testing

-The Organic Acid Test examines metabolites found in a patient's urine that are byproducts and intermediates of cellular and gut microbiome metabolism.
-It can reveal imbalances in metabolic pathways, nutritional imbalances, mitochondrial dysfunction, urea cycle imbalance, oxidative stress as well as abnormal gastrointestinal microbial dysbiosis and malabsorption in the small and large intestines.
-It's extremely useful for helping children with autism and Down syndrome.
-The organic acid test can help guide an experienced physician in making recommendations regarding diet, supplementation and other treatment.
+The Organic Acid Test analyzes metabolites in a patient’s urine, which are byproducts of cellular and gut microbiome metabolism.
+This test can identify imbalances in metabolic pathways, nutritional deficiencies, mitochondrial dysfunction, urea cycle imbalances, oxidative stress, as well as abnormal microbial dysbiosis and malabsorption in the intestines.
+It's especially valuable for supporting children with autism and Down syndrome, providing insights that help guide experienced physicians in recommending personalized treatments, including dietary changes, supplementation, and other interventions.

 Below is a collection of resources to help parents and other practitioners when using this test for their child or patients.